asyncapi/parser-js/README.md

 - `validate()` - function that validates the passed AsyncAPI document.
 Returns array of all possible errors against the validation conditions.
 - `parse()` - function that validates the passed AsyncAPI document, and then if it's valid, parses the input.
 It returns an object that contains:
-  - `document` object, which is an parsed AsyncAPI document with [`AsyncAPIDocumentInterface`](./packages/parser/src/models/asyncapi.ts) API.
+  - `document` object, which is a parsed AsyncAPI document with [`AsyncAPIDocumentInterface`](./packages/parser/src/models/asyncapi.ts) API.
 If the schema is invalid against the validation conditions, the field has `undefined` value.
   - `diagnostics` array that contains all possible errors against the validation conditions.
 - `registerSchemaParser()` - function that registers custom schema parsers.
 For more info, please check [Custom schema parsers](#custom-schema-parsers) section.